Coufu/Views-X-posed-Filters/README.md

 - Drupal\geolocation\Plugin\views\filter\ProximityFilter

 ### Other Notes
 - There is no CSS applied.
 The label is customizable in the Views UI, and the list of links is just contained as an HTML unordered list.
+It will require you to style it on your own.
 - This plugin *should* be accessibility-friendly.
 If there are any problems/suggestions to improve this, please contact me.